 See the Rossignol Alltrack Elite 130 See the Women's Rossignol Alltrack Elite 100

 Weight per pair: 5 lbs.
 14 oz.

 What we like: Very lightweight for a stiff, aggressive boot.

 What we don't: Pricey.

-For 2018-2019, Tecnica has revamped the Zero G line with new materials and technology, resulting in a lighter, stiffer boot.
+Tecnica revamped the Zero G line last year with new materials and technology, resulting in a lighter, stiffer boot.
 The top-end Zero G Tour Pro here uses a thin Grilamid shell, and carbon fiber in the cuff keeps it light while also adding stiffness.
-The new walk mechanism connects in two spots when locked into ski mode-both at the top of the spine and the bottom-keeping the boot from bowing and deforming under pressure and increasing the flex point.
+The new walk mechanism connects in two spots when locked into ski mode—both at the top of the spine and the bottom—keeping the boot from bowing and deforming under pressure and increasing the flex point.
 Overall, these new features make the Tour Pro one of the lightest, stiffest touring boots on the market.

 Tecnica trimmed away over one pound from the previous model, which certainly is impressive, but we're curious to see how the boot stands the test of time.
 Also, its steep $900 price tag is a big pill to swallow, especially with excellent options like the Maestrale RS above for $100-ish less.
 And take note: a 130 flex makes for a solid boot for expert skiers, but this stiff build will overpower those with less experience.
 If this sounds like you, Tecnica also offers the Zero G Tour Scout and Tour Alpine, which have 120 and 110 flex ratings, respectively.